Gallbladder Removal Surgery In Singapore

 It’s possible to lead a normal life without a gallbladder.

 Gallstone disease is usually easily treated with surgery.
-Very severe cases can be life threatening, particularly in people who are already in poor health.
+Very severe cases can be life-threatening, particularly in people who are already in poor health.
+We advise seeking immediate medical attention if you are unsure or have faced an attack before.